 However, my friends did behave like friends.

 My friends never excused anything I’ve done as justified.
-My friends never blame C or K for my decisions.
+My friends never blame Painter or Beatrix for my decisions.

 My friends took my calls and returned my calls.
 My friends called me and gave me someplace to stay and listen to me cry out in anguish, pain, shame, and humiliation over my self-inflicted wounds.